KitwareMedical/lungair-desktop-application/README.md

 ## Building on Linux

 The build process is similar to [that of Slicer](https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/linux.html#pre-requisites).
-Currently this application is only being tested for Linux, though it may work on other plateforms if the appropriate Slicer build instructions are followed.
+Currently this application is only being tested for Linux, though it may work on other platforms if the appropriate Slicer build instructions are followed.

 Once the needed dependencies are installed (including Qt) following the [Slicer build instructions](https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/linux.html#pre-requisites), the basic build process is as follows:
 ```sh